calvinfreese/react-employee-directory/README.md

   * [License](#License)

 ## Description
 Construcuted with React, this application pulls in employee data from an API and maps each user to a row.
 Employees can be filtered by typing any portion of their name, phone, email, or birth year.
-Sorting A-Z, Z-A, 0-9, or 9-0 can be performed on Name, Email, Phone, and DOB.
+Sorting by [A-Z] or [Z-A] can be performed on Name and Email, and by [0-9] or [9-0] Phone and DOB.
 Image is not a sortable item.

 Click [Here](https://whackingmufn.github.io/react-employee-directory) to view the GitHub Pages deployment.